 \subsection{Neural architecture search (NAS)}

-The goal of this method is to automatically design neural networks by navigating a predefined search space of potential architectures.
-This approach involves defining an appropriate search space and applying strategies such as evolutionary algorithms, Bayesian optimization, or reinforcement learning to discover optimal network configurations~\cite{white2023}.
+\reviewhl{The goal of this method is to automatically design neural networks by exploring a predefined search space of potential architectures.
+Accordingly, it involves choosing an appropriate search space and applying strategies such as evolutionary algorithms, Bayesian optimization, or reinforcement learning to discover optimal configurations~\cite{white2023}.
 NAS has been successfully applied to various speech processing tasks, including text-to-speech~\cite{luo2021}, automatic speech recognition~\cite{liu2022}, and speech separation~\cite{lee2022}.

-However, NAS can be computationally intensive and often requires numerous trials to explore a vast search space effectively.
-This requires significant computational resources, which can limit accessibility and reproducibility~\cite{ying2019}.
-Furthermore, the success of NAS is highly dependent on the design of evaluation procedures, which -- if not carefully implemented -- can result in models that are suboptimal or overfit to specific datasets and fail to generalize well.
+However, NAS often requires numerous trials to explore the search space effectively, demanding significant computational resources that can limit accessibility and reproducibility~\cite{ying2019}.
+Furthermore, its success is highly dependent on the design of evaluation procedures, which, if not carefully implemented, can result in models that are suboptimal or overfit to specific datasets and fail to generalize well. }